 - The incisions are closed and you have a flat, toned abdomen that’s perfect for your body weight and shape.

 During the recovery period, your incisions may be dressed or bandaged.
 An elastic bandage may be applied to support your abdomen and minimize inflammation as your abdomen heals after surgery.
 To drain excess fluid or blood that may collect, your surgeon may temporarily place narrow tubes under your skin.

-Dr. Kessler and Dr. Hoschander will give you specific instructions, which may include the following:
+Dr. Hoschander, Dr. Shikowitz or Dr. Kessler will give you specific instructions, which may include the following:

 - How to apply medications and take care of the surgical site and drains

 - Any specific concerns to look for at the surgical site

 People across the globe have successfully achieved their body-contouring goals with tummy tuck surgery.
 The procedure continues to grow in popularity and is recommended by patients as a safe and effective way of recontouring the abdomen.